jhankarnarang/jhankarnarang/README.md

 ## 📫 Talk to me about

 - Front-end development using *React.js*
-- Backend development using *Python Django*
+- Backend development using *Node js*
 - Functional programming with *JavaScript*
 - Robust *full-stack system design* implementation
 - Solving Data structure and algorithm questions in *C++*